 And yet somehow this school full of my so-called brethren is completely okay with this.

 I’ve always dreamed of pursuing graduate education at an HBCU, ever since my time at my PWI in undergrad started to drive me crazy.
-I actually spent my senior year in undergrad at an HBCU as part of a national exchange program in order to escape the campus.
-I had my list of pros and cons made after that experience but I knew from then for sure that an HBCU for graduate school would be my goal… until it was time to find one that fit my interests and couldn’t find a black studies program nowhere.
+I spent my senior year of undergrad at an HBCU as part of a National Exchange program in order to escape the campus.
+I had my list of pros and cons made after that experience but I knew from then for sure that an HBCU for graduate school would be my goal… until it was time to find one that fit my interests and couldn’t find a Black Studies program nowhere.
 I continued at my undergraduate institution for my MA, for reasons including finances and familiarity.
 Skipping a dramatic series of events that was the PhD application process, I now find myself at an HBCU, one that is offering me the opportunity to study what I’ve been wanting to.

 Yall.
 I worked at Sears for 2-3 weeks.
 I knew it was gonna be hella bad when that lady looked me in my face and said $8.50.
-Yea, okay, so GA minimum wage hasn’t yet left the stone age, but I was still offended.
-Arguably one of the worst employers on this earth.
+Okay, so GA minimum wage hasn’t yet left the stone age, but I was still offended.
+The worse job I’ve had to date.
 Day 2 I was being pressured about my performance, and my store manager wasn’t impressed with seeing my copy of Still Brave at the register that I needed to have read by the time that shift was over.

 Ultimately, this is a story about hurt.
 SURELY, my HBCU couldn’t really be wanting to see me fail.
 Surely, these people with PhDs could not seriously expect me to write a dissertation hungry, homeless, and crazy.
 It’s impossible that they knowingly allowed me to jump into a hell hole.
 In short, a lack of support is why I’m leaving this HBCU…